 SUNY New Paltz competes for attention with other academic institutions in a world filled with marketing messages from a wide variety of businesses and organizations.

 Reaching our audiences (which include prospective and current students, their families, alumni, faculty and staff, regional community members, government officials, the media, and other stakeholders) can be quite a challenge.
 In this highly competitive communication environment, how do we establish our place in the market?

-Let us address that question by providing a deeper understanding of the College’s brand – the collection of visual and stylistic elements that helps SUNY New Paltz project a clear and consistent identity, with support from the entire campus community.
+Let us address that question by providing a deeper understanding of the University’s brand – the collection of visual and stylistic elements that helps SUNY New Paltz project a clear and consistent identity, with support from the entire campus community.

 Successful brands are built on awareness, repetition, ingenuity and an emotional connection that inspire people to feel a certain way.
 A brand purposefully tells a story that people remember, with the promise of delivering a concrete set of values and benefits.

 As you see in these examples, even glimpses of iconic brands are immediately recognizable.
 Companies seeking visual and emotional cohesiveness create a visual identity, such as a logo.
 These can communicate and amplify a branding strategy through physical and emotional cues.

 An essential part of our brand is the official New Paltz logo: a mark consisting of an icon, typography and color.

 The icon for the University can be evocative of many things – the nearby Shawangunk Ridge, the Atrium at the Student Union, or perhaps something more abstract, like an open door or an upward-pointing arrow.
 It has been designed to focus on our appealing location, our student-centeredness, the creative and forward moving environment in which our community members live and work.